Makesh-Srinivasan/langchain-gptr/README.md

 ```

 ### Environment Variables
-For `LocalGPTResearcher`, you need to set the following environment variables:
+For `LocalGPTResearcher` and `HybridGPTResearcher`, you need to set the following environment variables:

 ```bash
 export DOC_PATH=/path/to/your/documents